OctopusDeploy/blog/blog/2020-09/octopus-release-2020-4/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xJqjn4s2VCI" frameborder="0" allowfullscreen></iframe>

 I'm thrilled to share that we've shipped Octopus 2020.4.
-This release focuses on making non-Windows deployments better including greatly improved support for configuration variable and better Octopus Cloud cross-platform deployment support.
+This release bring together a couple of features that have been in development for a while.
+Together, they make it easier for teams to deploy and maintain web applications and services written in Java, NodeJS, Python and Ruby and more.

 //Lee: These titles are boring as a sack of hammers.
 I need something to spice up Better configuration variable replacement.
 I used this instead of the featuer name (Structured variable replacement) to communicate the value/benefit but it doesn't feel right.
 Any suggestions.

-* **[Better configuration variable replacement](/blog/2020-09/octopus-release-2020-4/index.md#variables)**: is an update to our JSON configuration variable replacement support to make far more useful.
+* **[Better configuration file updates with structure variable replacement](/blog/2020-09/octopus-release-2020-4/index.md#variables)**: is an update to our JSON configuration variable replacement support to make far more useful.
 It now supports JSON, YAML, XML and Java Properties files.
 This is a huge improvement for numerous platforms but it's especially valuable for Java teams.

-* **[Improved Octopus Cloud cross platform support with Linux Workers](/blog/2020-09/octopus-release-2020-4/index.md#cross-platform-dynamic-workers)**.
+* **[Octopus Cloud: Cross-platform Worker Pools and simpler dependency management](/blog/2020-09/octopus-release-2020-4/index.md#cross-platform-dynamic-workers)**.
 Octopus Cloud provides dynamic workers to execute scripts against your services and infrastructure.
-This update adds better cross-platform support with images for Windows 2019 and Ubuntu 20.04.
-All worker images support Execution Containers thus providing the ability to simplify dependency management and streamline automation tooling.
+This update adds better cross-platform support with images for Windows 2019 and Ubuntu 18.04.
+All Worker support execution containers which let you execute deployment work in isolation without the need to manage dependencies and containers.

 This release is the [fourth of six in 2020](/blog/2020-03/releases-and-lts/index.md), and it includes six months of long-term support.
 The following table shows our current versions with long-term support: